griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 Do the profiles of existing team members pass the interview process?

-Create new opportunities when the profiles are too ridged.
+Create new opportunities when the profiles are too rigid.

 Change the assumptions and ask if the company is good enough for the person applying.
 Why would they work here?